Violin and piano

-The piece is based on the old African-American song Deep River, a nineteenth century spiritual that became especially famous in the solo concert version that Henry Thacker Burleigh composed in 1917.
-Even though this song is never presented in its entirety, everyone acquainted with the melody will recognize parts of it as they keep turning up in each of the sonata’s four movements as a kind of ‘motto’ or idée fixe.
-In contrast to Burleigh’s lyrical version, I also use the much more rhythmic, nineteenth century version that used to be sung by the Fisk Jubilee Singers in the 1870s.
+The piece is based on the old African-American song Deep River, a nineteenth century spiritual that became especially famous in a solo concert version that Henry Thacker Burleigh composed in 1917.
+In my sonata, the song is never presented in its entirety, but everyone acquainted with the melody will surely recognize parts of it as they keep turning up in each of the sonata’s four movements as a kind of ‘motto’ or idée fixe.
+In addition to Burleigh’s lyrical version of the melody, I also use the much earlier nineteenth century version that used to be sung by the Fisk Jubilee Singers in the 1870s.
 It is the oldest version available in print and I know of no recording of it.
 This older version is very interesting because it is far more rhythmic and less ‘romantic’ than Burleigh’s.

 This is how the famous Marian Anderson interprets Deep River, in Burleigh’s version: